 Time is the most valuable resource we possess.
 Respect only those professionals who treat your time and theirs with equal care.

-Imagine receiving a huge document overflowing with terms and field-specific lingo.
-Chances are good you are not going to spend valuable hours decrypting it.
-You are going to put it off till another day and the day is likely to never come.
+Imagine receiving a massive document overflowing with terms and field-specific lingo.
+Chances are good; you are not going to spend precious hours decrypting it.
+You are going to put it off till another day and the day is likely never to come.

-Sometimes that is how inexperienced agencies try to appear more competent than they actually are and avoid hard-hitting questions in future communications.
+Sometimes that is how new agencies try to appear more competent than they are and avoid hard-hitting questions in future communications.
 In general, it’s just inexperienced sales managers who waste your time and eventually lose you, sending such commercial offers.

 The general idea: “We speak your language to make our communication process easier and don’t waste your and our time”.